Skip to Content

 Kettle Barbecue Grill With Cover

-The first thing is that, if your grill has wheels (and this is likely), you want to block it in to prevent it from rolling around.
+First things first, if your grill has wheels (which is likely), you want to block it in to prevent it from rolling around.

 There are far too many horror stories involving grills being blown into the street, blown into cars, and a litany of other things that ultimately meant the destruction of the grill and other property.

-By placing heavy blocks around the grill wheels, this restricts any potential movement and keeps it from blowing into your car, rolling into a neighbor’s yard, or any other potential damage that can happen when your grill rolls.
+By placing heavy blocks around the wheels, you’ll restrict any potential movement and prevent the grill from blowing into your car, rolling into a neighbor’s yard, or any other potential damage that can happen when your grill rolls.

 By anchoring the grill in place, you will almost guarantee that it stays in place during even the heaviest and most inclement weather conditions.
 Granted, there may be some severe weather systems that you just can’t account for but it should largely keep your grill safe year-round.

-Another important note: always keep your grill tied at least three feet from your house or garage.
+Another important note: Always keep your grill tied at least 3 feet from your house or garage.
 This is meant to prevent any potential fires from spreading to your home if something should happen with the grill itself.

 If you are grilling in high winds, make certain that the grill is anchored.
 The last thing that you want is for the grill, fully lit up with fire, to start rolling away or towards your house.